 eCos provides a Flash download program suitable for use with the EP7211 Development Board which will run on Linux.
 Follow these steps to build this program.
 Note: at the time of the writing of these instructions, the download program is built directly within the eCos source repository since it is not configuration specific.

 '''

 cd <eCos install dir>/packages/hal/arm/edb7xxx/<version>/support

-make

-(where '#' is your shell prompt)

 '''